seajayseajay/seajayseajay.github.io/_pages/cv.md

 toc_sticky: true
 ---

-Download my full CV in PDF here (will upload soon).
+My full CV in PDF form is available upon request.

 The research & teaching sections of my CV are listed on their respective pages on this website and are therefore omitted below.